 As I mentioned earlier, picking out a monetization model is one of the first steps in the monetization process.

 To define, a mobile game monetization model is the strategy the developer uses to make money off the game.

-If you look at the game listings in the app stores, you will notice they say which monetization model(s) they use.
+If you look at the free-to-play game listings in the app stores, you will notice they say which monetization model(s) they use.